-The Upstage Show Choir has recorded a new original Christmas Song!
+The Upstage Show Choir recorded a Christmas Song

-CHRISTMAS STATE OF MIND was recorded last December by Vancouver’s Glee Camp Show Choir: Upstage.
+CHRISTMAS STATE OF MIND was recorded in December 2012 by Vancouver’s Glee Camp Show Choir: Upstage.
 The solists featured on this recording are Jessica Kabesh (age 16), Taal Bastien, and Shayne Reilly.

 TV’s hit show Glee is giving our teens something to sing about.